familyfriendlymikey/mpv-cut/README.md

 the channel and `=` to increment the channel.

 You can configure a name for each channel as shown below.

-### Making Cuts

-If you want to make all the cuts stored in a cut list, simply press `0`.

 ## Config